sappho/docker-build-tarsnap/readme.md

 # Creating a Private Key Image

 This public Tarsnap image requires a private key to securely communicate with [tarsnap.com](https://www.tarsnap.com).
 You should create a private Docker image based on this public Tarsnap image and keep your private key in it.
-This project has a sub-directory named <code>sample-private-key-image</code> you can use as a template for this.
+This project has a sub-directory named `sample-private-key-image` you can use as a template for this.
 Create your own project (and store it in a private repository) then run this command to begin creating your private key:

     docker run -ti --name=tarsnapgenkey sappho/tarsnap bash